 - Announce Caller ID: Switch this toggle to ON if you wish to have the caller ID of the person who left the voicemail message automatically announced before a playback of the message.

 Your Professional Call Link

 The OnSIP app provides you with a unique link that you can place in your email signature and social profiles.
 This link sends those who click on it to a webpage where they can voice or video call you with the simple click of a mouse button.
 It's a free (Internet) call and a fun way to allow others to contact you!

-You can access other features of the OnSIP app by hovering over the Menu in the upper right corner (three in-line dots).
+You can access other features of the OnSIP app by clicking on your Profile Picture in the upper right corner.

 This page allows OnSIP account admins to add, edit and remove other users on the account.